Hans Eisele (physician): Postwar career and escape to Egypt

 After his release, he opened a medical practice in Munich.
 In 1958, during the course of the trial of Martin Sommer, a guard at Buchenwald, new allegations were made against Eisele.
 That he had murdered at least 200 Jews and performed gruesome medical experiments came to light.
 Eisele fled to Egypt with the help of an SS underground group, where he settled under the pseudonym Carl Debouche in upmarket Cairo suburb Maadi.
+In July 1958, Eisele was arrested by police in Cairo.
+However, before he could be extradited, he disappeared from custody the following month.

 Eisele moved in the circles of former Nazi scientists in Egypt, after a German extradition request had been rejected.
-The Mossad tried to assassinate Eisele via a mail bomb on 25 September 1963.
+The Mossad tried to assassinate Eisele with a mail bomb on 25 September 1963.
 However, the bomb detonated early, instead killing a postal worker.
 Eisele died on 3 May 1967 and was buried in the small German cemetery in grave No. 99.